Kralja Tomislava 7

 Indoor & Rainy Day Activities

 Dubrovnik is famous for sunshine, but occasional rain showers do happen — especially in spring and autumn.
-Rain in Dubrovnik usually doesn’t last all day, but it’s still smart to have a few indoor plans ready.Even during summer, indoor activities are popular as they are a survival strategy for hot weather.
+Rain in Dubrovnik usually doesn’t last all day, but it’s still smart to have a few indoor plans ready.
+Even during summer, indoor activities are popular as they can feel like a survival strategy for hot weather.

 If the weather turns bad (or the heat gets a bit intense), you can find more ideas in this guide to indoor things to do in Dubrovnik or check this full guide on Dubrovnik when it rains.